2024 Drinking Water Quality Report

 Esta es información importante.
 Si no la pueden leer, necesitan que alguien se la traduzca.

 We are pleased to present to you this year’s water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Please contact DONNA PACKARD DAWSON at 719-324-5411 with any questions or for public participation opportunities that may affect water quality.
+Please contact Dennis Carlson at 719-324-5411 with any questions or for public participation opportunities that may affect water quality.

 General Information